ar2zee/f_f/README.md

 Airplanes prefer to take off and land pointed as near into the wind as possible.
 So if the wind blowing out of the northwest, from 330°, then pilots will usually prefer to use Runway 30 over Runway 12.
-Provide some indication of the best runway for pilots to use at the selected airport.
+Provide some indication of the best runway for pilots to use at the selected airport